Essays on Bible words

 • ‘Yahweh’ could be translated by a word or phrase that means ‘I am’ or ‘existing one’ or ‘the one who is’ or ‘he who is present’.

-• Some church denominations prefer not to use the term ‘Yahweh’ and instead use the traditional rendering, ‘LORD’.
+• Some church denominations around the world prefer not to use the term ‘Yahweh’ and instead use the traditional rendering, ‘LORD’.
 An important consideration is that this may be confusing when read aloud because it will sound the same as the title ‘Lord’.
 Some languages may have an affix or other grammatical marker that could be added to distinguish ‘LORD’ as a name (Yahweh) from ‘Lord’ or ‘master’ as a title.

 • Some might consider it best, if possible, to keep the name Yahweh where it literally occurs in the text, but other translations may decide to use only a pronoun in some places to make the text more natural and clear.